mainwp/mainwp/docs/server-information-refresh-plan.md

 1. Section and row-level status indicators for individual checks.
 2. A top-of-page "Attention Needed" or "Detected Issues" summary that groups the most important warnings and failures.

+The main report view should remain a proper UI, not just a pre-export text block.
+The current table layout is worth preserving conceptually:

+- grouped rows in a readable table
+- a clear "required vs detected" comparison where it makes sense
+- visual status cues such as green checks, warnings, and failures
+- easy scanning without reading the downloaded text version

 ### Summary Block Behavior

 The top summary should: